Two men replacing a windshield on a car.

 No Deductible Windshield Replacement

 Do you have comprehensive insurance?
-At American Family Insurance, if your windshield is repaired instead of replaced for a covered comprehensive loss, the deductible is usually waived.
-Keep in mind, if the windshield needs to be replaced, you’ll still be covered but a deductible may be applied.
+At American Family Insurance, if your windshield is repaired instead of replaced for a covered comprehensive loss, the deductible may be waived, depending on your coverage.
+Keep in mind that if the windshield needs to be replaced, you may still be covered, but a deductible will likely apply.

 How to File a Claim to Replace or Repair Your Windshield

-Make sure you file a claim before you take your vehicle in for repairs, since your agent can help you determine how you’re covered.
-Remember, a repair usually won’t cost you anything, but a replacement will often require a deductible.
+Make sure you file a claim before you take your vehicle in for repairs because your agent can help you determine how you’re covered.
+Remember, a repair may not cost you anything, but a replacement will often require a deductible.

 File Your Windshield Claim with the MyAmFam App